cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-04-02-midterm-report.markdown

 From this, we can infer the model’s accuracy is approximately 53.2%, indicating that it correctly predicts the class of the video (real or fake) about 53.2% of the time.
 The precision for fake videos is approximately 42.9%, meaning less than half of the model’s predicted ‘fake’ videos are actually fake, and the recall for fake videos is approximately 49.3%, meaning the model correctly identifies nearly half of all the actual fake videos.

 Moreover, the F1 Score is 0.589, which suggests that the model has a reasonable balance between correctly identifying fake videos and avoiding misclassifications.
-The ROC curve illustrates the model’s performance:

 ![ROC Curve](/deepfake-detector-website/images/roc.png)

 The area under the ROC curve (AUC-ROC) is 0.526.
 For reference, a score of 0.5 indicates random guessing, while a score closer to 1 indicates better performance.
 Here, the score suggests that the model's ability to discriminate between fake and real videos is slightly better than random guessing, leaving much room for improvement.

 In conclusion, our findings underscore the importance of refining both the learning process and the structure of our model to better accommodate the complexities involved in detecting deepfake videos.
 Our next steps will include exploring more advanced data augmentation techniques, introducing regularization mechanisms, and optimizing model complexity to achieve a more balanced and generalizable performance (preventing overfitting).

 ## References